ArasLabs/PLM-ALM-with-GitLab/README.md

 2. Navigate to **Administration/Respositories** in the table of contents (TOC).

 3. Click the **create new** button

-4. Edit the repository name with the name of an existing repository
+  * Ignore the error that pops up concerning an Object variable. you will set it in the next step

+4. Enter your Project ID in the Getlabid field, save the record

-5. Save close and exit
+5. Save and close the record

-6. List the repositories
+6. List the repositories by searching the grid

    ​